EGroupware/egroupware/doc/REST-CalDAV-CardDAV/Mail.md

 # EGroupware REST API for Mail

+Authentication is via Basic Auth with username and a password, or a token valid for:
+- either just the given user or all users
+- CalDAV/CardDAV Sync (REST API)
+- E-Mail application

-> Currently only sending mail or launching interactive compose windows
+> Currently only implemented is sending mail or launching interactive compose windows.

 Implemented requests (relative to https://example.org/egroupware/groupdav.php)